Hear the full show:

 As the COVID19 crisis continues, the only thing we know for sure is this: If we're honest with ourselves, we know this country—this world—is never "getting back to normal."
 What-Was is just that.
-More than 308,000 deaths worldwide, as this show airs—88,250 (and counting) in the United States alone—ought to tell us that.
+More than 308,000 deaths worldwide, when this show first aired in 2020—88,250 (and counting) in the United States alone—ought to tell us that.

 Whatever the challenges and opportunities ahead, dare we dream a world better, more equitable, responsible and respectful than the old one?
 What indispensable questions must we contribute?
 What "poetry" will cleanse this space?